2007–08 UEFA Champions League: Group stage

 The draw was held on Thursday, 30 August 2007 at the Grimaldi Forum in Monaco.
 The draw was hosted by Pedro Pinto and conducted by UEFA General Secretary David Taylor and Michele Centenaro, UEFA's head of club competitions.
 The matches were played between 18 September and 12 December 2007.

 The top two teams in each group advanced to the knockout stage, and the third-placed teams entered the round of 32 of the UEFA Cup.
-Based on paragraph 6.05 in the UEFA regulations for the current season, if two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings:
+Based on paragraph 6.05 in the regulations for the current season, if two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings: